 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference § 574.26 3.
+CONTRACTING - BID LAWS Workpaper Section CONTRACTING BIB ENTIRE Yes No Reference ı § 574.26 3.
 Contractor's performance and payment bonds.
 Contractors doing public work are required to give both a performance bond and a payment bond in an amount not less than the contract price if the contract is more than \$175,000. a.
-Were bonds received for all contracts greater than \$175,000? a.
-Were bonds received for an contracts greater than \$175,000. b.
-Were the amounts sufficient? § 574.261, Note: If the project is under \$50,000, contractor may provide for irrevocable bank subd.
-1a letter of credit in place of a performance bond provided the letter of credit is subject to the same conditions as a performance bond. - § 471.6161 K. Group Insurance Any county that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance.
-0.40: 5: § 43A.316, Note: Counties participating in the public employee insurance program are subd.
-10 exempt from the bidding requirements of Minn.
+Were bonds received for all contracts greater than \$175,000? b.
+Were the amounts sufficient? § 574.261, subd.
+1a Note: If the project is under \$50,000, contractor may provide for irrevocable bank letter of credit in place of a performance bond provided the letter of credit is subject to the same conditions as a performance bond. § 471.6161 K. Group Insurance Any county that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance. § 43A.316, subd.
+10 Note: Counties participating in the public employee insurance program are exempt from the bidding requirements of Minn.
 Stat. § 471.6161.
-If this exemption does not apply: Was the request for proposals (RFP) in writing?
-2. Did the RFP include: 2.
-Did the RFP include: a. the coverage to be provided; b. the criteria for evaluation of proposals; and c. the aggregate claims record for the appropriate period?
+If this exemption does not apply: 1.
+Was the request for proposals (RFP) in writing?
+2. Did the RFP include: a. the coverage to be provided; b. the criteria for evaluation of proposals; and c. the aggregate claims record for the appropriate period?
 3. Was the RFP notice placed in a newspaper or trade journal at least 21 days before the final date for submitting proposals?
 4. Was a written rationale explaining the county's decision prepared prior to entering into a contract?
-5. Was the term of the contract five years or less, including extensions? § 471.3455 L. Public Safety Equipment Purchase or Lease If equipment was acquired by the county pursuant to this statute without competitive bidding or proposals: Was the public safety equipment used , and 2. was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
+5. Was the term of the contract five years or less, including extensions? § 471.3455 L. Public Safety Equipment Purchase or Lease If equipment was acquired by the county pursuant to this statute without competitive bidding or proposals: 1.
+Was the public safety equipment used , and 2. was the equipment "public safety equipment," defined as vehicles and specialized equipment used by a fire department, as defined in Minn.
 Stat. § 299N.01, subd.
-2, in firefighting, ambulance and emergency medical treatment services, rescue, and hazardous materials response, and deadhent services, rescue, and nazardous materials response, and 3. was the equipment clearly and legitimately limited to a single source of supply?
+2, in firefighting, ambulance and emergency medical treatment services, rescue, and hazardous materials response, and 3. was the equipment clearly and legitimately limited to a single source of supply?